 - The nasal pillow mask inserts a small prong inside the nose and is a good option if you feel claustrophobic in other masks, or if you have facial hair.
 A popular version of this type of sleep apnea mask is the ResMed AirFit™ P10 Nasal Pillows System

-Mask setup and selection
+Mask Selection and Setup

 After selecting your sleep apnea mask, you will want to be sure you care for mask properly to make sure you are getting the most out of your CPAP therapy.
 Failure to care for your mask can lead to problems with leaks which can compromise your treatment and improvement.

 After each use, you should wash your cushion with baby shampoo or another mild soap to remove dirt and facial oils.
 Once a week you should take apart, and clean, your entire mask with mild soap and water.
+Alternatively, you could automate the entire cleaning process.

 Even with regular washing, it is important to change the cushions on your sleep apnea mask.
 It is recommended to change the cushion on your full-face mask once a month and to change the cushions every other week for the nasal mask and nasal pillow mask.